docarray/docarray/docs/user_guide/storing/index_redis.md

     Instead of using `NdArray` you can use `TorchTensor` or `TensorFlowTensor` and the Document Index will handle that for you.
 This is supported for all Document Index backends.
 No need to convert your tensors to NumPy arrays manually!

 ### Using a predefined document as schema

-DocArray offers a number of predefined documents, like [ImageDoc][docarray.documents.ImageDoc] and [TextDoc][docarray.documents.TextDoc].
+DocArray offers a number of predefined Documents, like [ImageDoc][docarray.documents.ImageDoc] and [TextDoc][docarray.documents.TextDoc].
 If you try to use these directly as a schema for a Document Index, you will get unexpected behavior:
 Depending on the backend, an exception will be raised, or no vector index for ANN lookup will be built.

-The reason for this is that predefined documents don't hold information about the dimensionality of their `.embedding` field.
+The reason for this is that predefined Documents don't hold information about the dimensionality of their `.embedding` field.
 But this is crucial information for any vector database to work properly!

 You can work around this problem by subclassing the predefined document and adding the dimensionality information: